 Yes, it’s based on real things that happen in industry.
 Inventions and patents are hot stuff and the lengths that companies go to protect them are very serious.
 Companies are scared of drones and other spying techniques.

 Children have a natural curiosity, which makes them perfect for solving mystery.
 Can you relate to that from your own childhood?

 Well I lived on a street that had a very busy road in front, so we all had to play at the back of the houses.
-And there more than five us but we were definitely a pack.
+And there were more than five of us but we were definitely a pack.
 I suppose that relates to the question about safety because we were always in a crowd and the big ones looked out for the little ones.

 The town that I have re-imagined, Lower Marsh, has more of that flavour about it than the inner city that was the original inspiration.
 There’s a chance that even if you didn’t know everyone in the town you would only have to talk to them for five minutes and you would find that you shared the same doctor and they would have been to school with your mum, or something like that.

 So far in the Marsh Road mysteries, we’ve had stolen jewels, smuggled objects and stolen blueprints.
 Are you able to tell us something about the mystery that the children will encounter in the next story?

 The next story is set in the junk shop and features a possible ancient curse.
 The last story will be set in the hospital and is another art related mystery.